-- Before you set up the screen, terminate all running application softwares. - When you change connections to switch between single- and multi- display configurations, turn off the power to the equipment, change the connection of display cables, turn the power back on, and then set up the screen configuration. - When you change the connection configuration for the monitors, reconfigure the screen settings accordingly. - Depending on application softwares, the screen may flicker and video playback may not be smooth. - If the Turn off the display setting is used, it is possible that stripe noise may appears at the top of the screen when the screen is turned on again.
-You can remove the noise by causing the screen to be redrawn, for example, by moving a window.
-Note that the operation of an application software will not be affected by the noise.
+- Before you set up the screen, terminate all running application software. - When you change connections to switch between single- and multi- display configurations, turn off the power to the equipment, change the connection of display cables, turn the power back on, and then set up the screen configuration. - When you change the connection configuration for the displays, reconfigure the screen settings accordingly. - Depending on application software, the screen may flicker and video playback may not be smooth.